 But despite my overall cynicism about the permanence Torch’s death, I wasn’t the least bit surprised by the moment being marked and mourned in the pages of Amazing Spider-Man #657.
 The fictitious relationship between superheroes from different series is always a complicated one.
 Generally, even heroes who occupy the same city limits very rarely overlap in a series unless it’s some kind of massive mega-crossover like The Secret Wars in the 1980s, or the Civil War event just a few years back.
 I’ve actually always found that strange.
 Do supervillains have an advanced agreement with each other only to antagonize certain areas and do superheroes in kind agree to patrol these villain specific beats?
 Sure, every once in a while, Spider-Man will take on a traditional Hulk or X-Men villain, but these instances are considered big deals in the comic book universe, when in reality, these situations would frequently present themselves if Spider-Man just decided to patrol Battery Park on a night where Magneto was wreaking havoc instead of webbing his way to the Upper West Side to fight Electro.

 But I digress.
 Whereas the relationship between two characters from different series has typically been complicated, that has not been the case with Spidey and the Fantastic Four.
 Dating back to the very first Amazing Spider-Man issue, Spidey can be seen on the cover trying to “get in” to the Fantastic Four, a visual that gets revisited in ASM 657.
-A few issues later for ASM #8, Spider-Man teams-up with Human Torch for the first time.
-Spider-Man and the Fantastic Four are established friends in the Marvel Universe, and not simply out of convenience.
+After a sketchy beginning, Spider-Man and the Fantastic Four become established friends in the Marvel Universe, and not simply out of convenience.
 And there has always been a specific bond between Spider-Man/Peter Parker and Human Torch/Johnny Storm.

 When Spider-Man and Human Torch were first introduced by Marvel in the early 1960s, they represented a youth movement for superheroes.
 Other comic book characters like Batman, Superman, and Captain America were super-powered adults, but Peter Parker and Johnny Storm were empowered teenagers.
 Peter specifically went to high school, had tests to study for, got picked-on by bullies, etc. Johnny was the younger sibling of Fantastic Four member, the Invisible Woman, and always seemed to be regarded by his adult teammates as the youthfully demonstrative member of the Four.
-The sarcasm and wit of both Peter and Johnny in their superhero form, made them natural allies, and more notably, very good friends.
+The sarcasm and wit of both Peter and Johnny in their superhero form, first made them petty rivals, but later, very good friends.